 the XP Firewall's authorized application list, specified under

-where %PROFILE% is DomainProfile or StandardProfile.
+is DomainProfile

 The actual file will also be deleted from disk.

 Mozilla Firefox allows developers to extend the web browser by building extensions.
-There are
+There are many excellent extensions, such "FireFTP", "Google Pagerank Status" and "Web Developer", but unfortunately some unwanted extensions have begun to appear.

-some unwanted extensions has begun to appear.
 A Firefox extension is identified by

-a file install.rdf, usually located under
+, usually located under

 "C:\Program Files\Mozilla Firefox\extensions"